aquasecurity/microscanner/README.md

 Specifying the ```--continue-on-failure``` flag allows you to continue the build even if high severity issues are found.

 ### No verify
-Specifying the ```--no-verify``` flag allows you to continue the build even if CA certificates is not installed.
+Specifying the ```--no-verify``` flag allows you to continue the build even if CA certificates are not installed.

 ### HTML
 Specifying the ```--html``` flag provides output in HTML format.